-Senior Management is strongly aligned with Shareholders through their personal holdings of Aimia common Shares and through long-term, sign-on DSU awards granted in 2020.
+The NEOs are strongly aligned with Shareholders through their personal holdings of Aimia common Shares and through long-term, sign-on DSU awards granted in 2020 and 2021 for new hire.
 This change reflects our commitment to align with Shareholders' interests and is balanced against sound risk management principles and the need to retain and motivate the executive team to achieve and execute on the Corporation's vision, values and strategy.